THOUGHT LEADERSHIP, CALL CENTER

 These true subject matter experts are uniquely qualified to engage prospects wherever they are along their decision-making process.
-Far beyond rote script-reading, iostudio’s operators combine understanding of the complete user journey with true “I’ve been there” empathy to prequalify prospects and pass them on to recruiters in live handoffs, or Direct Connects.
+Far beyond rote script-reading, iostudio’s operators combine understanding of the complete user journey with true “I’ve been there” empathy.
+This equips them to prequalify prospects and pass them on to recruiters in live handoffs, or Direct Connects.

-Too, streamlining the entire encounter results in contact center operators being able to handle higher call volumes without negative impacts on call quality and conversions.
+Streamlining the entire encounter results in contact center operators handling higher call volumes without negative impacts on call quality and conversions.

 And the outcomes have been remarkable.

 A dramatically shortened conversion timeline cuts the pipeline from as long as seven days to as short as seven minutes from the initial call with an interested prospect to a live handoff with a Navy recruiter.